justecii/treasure-cruiser/README.md

 | DELETE | /trade/:idx/execute | Executes a trade and removes all cards in trade   |

 ### Javascript logic
+Most of the Javascript for this project involved calling on a backend database through sequelize and rendering the results.
+It involved less logic problems and conditionals than my previous project but still had its own challenges.
+One bit of code I was happy to have figured out was how to sum the values of an individual users collection and then display that value on a page.
+I had never passed multiple parameters through a promise before so it was cool to figure out how that worked.
 ```
+.then(function(result) {
+        //Calculate sum of collection
+        var priceArray = [];
+        for (var i = 0; i < result.length; i++) {
+            var makeNum = parseFloat(result[i].price);
+            if (makeNum > 0) {
+                priceArray.push(makeNum);
+            }
+        }
+        var priceSum = (priceArray.reduce(function(a, b) {
+            return a + b;
+        }, 0)).toFixed(2);
+        res.render('collection/index', { result: result, priceSum: priceSum });

 ```